Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 How We Test VPNs for Australia

-To find the most effective, reliable and trustworthy VPNs for Australia, we tested and compared 61 VPNs based on five key testing categories, giving each a sub-rating that contributes to its overall rating for Australia.
-Here’s the breakdown:
+We therefore tested and compared 61 VPNs based on five key testing categories, giving each one a rating that contributes to a VPN’s overall rating specifically for Australia.

 What We Did: Counted the number of Australian servers in each VPN’s network, including how many city locations it offers, followed by the use of IP address checker to confirm a successful Australian connection.